Veritius/rustcraft/packages/README.md

 ## lib
 The `lib` directory contains libraries that the game will load in at runtime.
-- Libraries in the `shared` directory will be loaded on both the server and client.
+- Libraries in the `shared` directory will not be loaded, they instead should be used by a `server` or `client` library.
 - Libraries in the `server` directory will be loaded on only the server.
 - Libraries in the `client` directory will be loaded on only the client.

 **Safety is not ensured.** Modders should ensure their own code is memory and thread safe, as the game cannot check at runtime.

-***Players should verify the safety of the mods they're downloading before use.***

 ## assets
 The `assets` directory stores any assets that the game will load.